Skip to content

 The starting position is shizen tai or hachiji dachi.

-The movement is performed as follows:
+The movement is executed by:

-• one arm moves outward and upward in a circular motion
+• one arm moving outward and upward

-• the other arm moves inward and downward in the opposite direction
+• the other moving inward and downward

 The exercise is performed in four directions:

-• Yoko (side)
+• yoko (side)

 Purpose

-• activate shoulders, elbows, and wrists
+• activate arms and shoulders

-• develop coordination between both arms
+• develop coordination between left and right

-• improve understanding of circular uke techniques
+• introduce circular techniques

-• prepare the body for techniques in kihon and kata
+• prepare for kihon and kata

 • continuous circular movement

-• opposite arm coordination
+• opposing arm directions

 • relaxed shoulders

-• clear open-hand position (teishō)
+• clear teishō position

 Comment